YiyuanLinXX/CAIR_Imaging_System/README.md

 ## Data Visualization and Conversion

+To use the 2 visualization adn conversion software, please firstly  make sure that you grant the permissions for executing the Bash files by right clicking the `convert_pgm2png.bash` file and `gps_trajectory_plot.bash`, then go to `properties -> Permissions -> Execute`, make sure you chech the `Allow executing file as program` for both file.

 In our basic setup, the data will be saved in `PGM` format which is gray scale optimized for efficient data collection.
-You can use the python script in `/utils/convert_pgm2png.py` to convert the images into `PNG` format which will be RGB.
+To convert the the images into `PNG` format which will be RGB, please **double click** `convert_pgm2png.bash` to run this simple software, and choose the input and output directory for the images data.
+Then click `Start` to convert the images from the input directory.

+We also provide a simple application to plot the trajectory by using the GPS data collected.
+You can **double click** `gps_trajectory_plot.bash` to run this simple software, and load the recorded GPS data from `/home/cairlab/Document/gps_data`.
+You can also save the plot on the computer.

+For more details, please check the codebase in `/utils`.